myspace-img/streamlined-attention/README.md

 Model_zoo for pipelining weights of the required encoder<br/>

 ## Results
 After an 10x iterative procedure of training the model, the obtained results were efficient compared to that of the previously exisiting models out there.
-The module was inculcated with ResNet-50, ResNet-101 and ResNet-154.
+The module was inculcated with pretrained ResNet-50, ResNet-101 and ResNet-152 on Imagenet.
 The obtained results under each task with respect to each dataset are illustrated below for the model encoder ResNet-50.

 | Datasets  | Task |Accuracy |
 | ------------- | ------------- | ------------- |